Responsibilities & Objectives

 How do you determine how much you will pay for my property?

 All real estate will be appraised before the initiation of negotiations, unless we waive the necessity for an appraisal.
 The criteria for waiving the need for an appraisal is that the valuation problem much be uncomplicated and the fair market value is estimated to be $10,000 or less.
-A Compensation Estimate Report or a Minimum Payment Estimate will be completed for all real estate acquired for which appraisals have been waived.
+A waiver valuation will be completed for all real estate acquired for which appraisals have been waived.

 How do I know if the offer to acquire my property is fair?